 The site currently reaches several hundred thousands of monthly visitors – and continues to grow rapidly each month.

 With our writers’ unique perspectives and opinions, ScreenGeek has quickly become a recognizable site within the film community and is a consistently growing force.

 After starting the campaign to ‘Make a Dredd Sequel’ (Bring Back Dredd) and learning the ‘ins and outs’ of running a Facebook page and the marketing that comes with it, Frank realized that with his infinite knowledge (half joking) of film, comics and WWE, it made too much sense NOT to have a website.
 ScreenGeek was then born.

 Film connoisseur and writer at heart, Mark has taken many years of film and television watching and decided to make it a passion of his for life.
 He was trained in various forms of writing that includes journalism, theory, critiquing, script format, and creative storytelling… like a literature Batman.
-The theater was his class room and cinema was the lessons.
+The theater was his class room and cinema were the lessons.
 He thinks books are cool too.

 Jacob has been a part of ScreenGeek since the beginning.
 It’s been a long journey, and there’s still a long way to go.
 But any chance to provide articles about the horror genre he loves so passionately is well worth it.
 As a kid he’s always loved monster movies and cult classics.
 When he isn’t trying to write and edit for Screen Geek, he’s normally writing his own fiction stories and scripts or creating videos on his YouTube channel Brain Mutant.